 H.I. is a top-five character but I say he falls behind Anton, The Dude, and Marge.
 Even Walter.
 And how about that?
 I might have my top five.

 No, not yet.
 Let’s slow our roll, friends.
-We said we would be diligent and leave no stone unturned.
+We said we would be diligent and we said we should leave no stone unturned.
 Bucking on that now would be unfair and a disservice to ourselves.